agsb/jelly/README.md

 ### Jelly extensions

-around the standart language, Jelly includes: (# list can grow)
+Around the standart language, Jelly includes: (# list can grow)

   a nop, to do nothing,

-  a halt, to stop running,
+  a halt, to stop,

-  a reset, to restart running,
+  a reset, to restart,

   a swap, to exchange data tape and I/O tape for forward \> and backward \< moves;